stephensmitchell-forks/occt/dox/dev_guides/upgrade/upgrade.md

 @section upgrade_occt720 Upgrade to OCCT 7.2.0

+@subsection upgrade_720_removed Removed features

+The following obsolete features have been removed:
+* The packages *QANewModTopOpe*, *QANewBRepNaming* and *QANewDBRepNaming* have been removed as containing obsolete features.

 @subsection upgrade_720_Result_Of_BOP_On_Containers Result of Boolean operations on containers

 * The result of Boolean operations on arguments of collection types (WIRE/SHELL/COMPSOLID) is now filtered from duplicating containers.